robotmoose/robotmoose/README.md

 ./backend --robot test/yourbot
 ```

+### Configure and Pilot your Robot

+You access the main robot web interface at [http://localhost:8081/pilot/](http://localhost:8081/pilot/).
+* Connect to the school ("test") and robot name ("yourbot") you gave the backend above.
+* Configure the robot in the "Configure" tab by selecting a piece of hardware and hitting "Add".
+I always start with a "heartbeat" so I can verify communication works.
+Hit "Configure" to copy this configuration to the Arduino.
+* Check the "Sensors" tab to see the data sent back by your robot.
+The "heartbeat" is a number that counts up from 0 to 255 again and again, so you can see the Arduino is connected.
+The "location" is a guess of the position of the robot, and is updated as the robot moves.

+There are many types of robot driving hardware (tabula_rasa/arduino/motor_controller.cpp) supported by this system.
+Once you configure any of these robot motors, the "Drive" tab will gain a set of arrows allowing you to drive the robot!
+* "create2" is a serial connection to an iRobot Create 2 or 500/600 series Roomba.
+When you press "Configure", you need to press the Roomba's power button to wake up the Roomba, or the Arduino will sit waiting for the Roomba to connect.
+* "bts" represents two BTS 7960B motor controllers, used to drive the left and right wheels of your robot.
+There are four pins listed, two PWM pins for each motor.
+(Tie the BTS's VCC and EN lines to Arduino 5V, and the GND line to Arduino ground.
+You can leave the IS pins unconnected.)
+* "sabertooth2" is a Dimension Engineering SaberTooth dual motor controller, version 2.
+You set the serial port that sends serial commands to this device.
+(Set address 128, packetized serial format, 9600 baud)
+* "sabertooth1" is a Dimension Engineering SaberTooth, version 1.
+(Set simple serial format, 9600 baud)

+There are also several peripherals supported:
+* "analog" reads an Arduino analog pin, like A3.
+The read value will show up in the Sensors tab.
+* "servo" is an RC servo, like with a model plane.
+You can hook the servo's white control wire to any Arduino pin, and power the red from 5v and black to ground.
+In the "Drive" tab, you set the servo position in degrees, from 0 to 180 degrees.
+* "pwm" is a pulse width modulated (PWM) pin, which can be used to smoothly vary the brightness of an LED.
+For example, pin 13 is the standard Arduino LED, so you can control it by adding a pwm device on pin 13, and dragging the brightness slider around.
+* "neato" is a Neato XV-11 laser distance sensor, which uses a laser to measure distance in a 360 degree plane around the robot.
+You give a serial port to read the neato's serial data distance reports, and a pin to control the neato's motor power via a transistor.
+* "latency" measures the Arduino firmware's control loop latency, in milliseconds.
+It should normally read 1 millisecond.
+* "heartbeat" is incremented every 10ms by Arduino firmware.
+If you can see this number changing in the "Sensors" tab, you have connectivity between the web front end, superstar, backend, and Arduino.
+If this number stops changing, something has been disconnected.

 ### Making a Superstar

 To edit the web front end locally, you need to change the files in robotmoose/www/js, and serve them using your own local copy of superstar: